EmeraldCHEN/CSharpCodingChallenges/README.md

 # CSharpCodingChallenges

-Coding challenges implemented in C#
+This repository contains coding challenges implemented in C#.

+### Problem Reference
+The challenges are inspired by coding problems on [HackerRank](https://www.hackerrank.com/).